kjkubik/Module1---kickstarter-analysis/README.md

-# Module-1-Challenge
+# Kick-start Campains - The Best Approach

-### Deliverable 1: Outcomes Based on Launch Date Chart
+### Discovery 1: Outcomes Based on Launch Date Chart
-### Deliverable 2: Outcomes Based on Goals Chart
+### Discovery 2: Outcomes Based on Goals Chart
-### Deliverable, 3: A written analysis of the results (README.md)
+### Discovery 3: A written analysis of the results (README.md)

 # Kickstarting with Excel

 ## Overview of Project
-Given the Kickstart site's campaign data, analysis was completed to find expected outcomes for a customer so that they could make informed decisions about their own campaign.
+Given a kick-start site's campaign data, analysis was completed to find kick-start outcomes and the best way to approach developing a plan for a new campain.
+The customer wanted statistical data on past kick-start campains.

 ### Purpose
 The Kickstarting Analysis was completed so that conculsions could be made about